jeremy-ww/promise-polyfill2/README.md

 ### Introduction

-Less then 2 kb gzipped size polyfill for Promise which is written by TypeScript, Follow the [Promise/A+](https://github.com/promises-aplus/promises-spec)specification.
+Less then 2 kb gzipped size polyfill for Promise which is written by TypeScript, Follow the [Promise/A+](https://github.com/promises-aplus/promises-spec) specification.

 ### Install